Financial scandals, moral outrage are finally putting a dent in NRA's political firepower — Michael's essay

 North was complaining that the NRA was bleeding money, including $100,000 a day in legal fees.

 He called it an existential threat.
 He asked CEO LaPierre for an external audit.
 LaPierre refused.
 And now we know why.

 Apparently the ancient musketeer was dipping into the NRA cash drawer for things such as $39,000 for a day's shopping at a men's boutique in Beverly Hills, plus $18,000 for a car and driver in Europe; all told half a million in expenses.

 Clearly, defending the Second Amendment is not only a sacred mission but an expensive one.

 Wayne accused Ollie of trying to smear him.
 Ollie shot back that Wayne's reckless spending may bankrupt the whole enterprise.

 Plus, the midterm elections in November saw some pro-gun control candidates elected to the House of Representatives, with polls showing that a majority of Americans want some kind of gun control.

 The NRA still stockpiles a lot of political firepower.
-There are more than a few Senators and Representatives who dance to its grisly tune.
+There are more than a few Senators and Representatives who dance to its tune.

 And it is still able to raise large amounts of money despite Wayne LaPierre's sumptuous ideas about west coast shopping sprees.